mapbox/node-pre-gyp/README.md

 **5) Automating builds**

 Now you need to publish builds for all the platforms and node versions you wish to support.
 This is best automated.
-See [Travis Packaging](#travis-packaging) for how to auto-publish builds on OS X and Linux.
+See [Travis Automation](#travis-automation) for how to auto-publish builds on OS X and Linux.
 On windows consider using a script [like this](https://github.com/mapbox/node-sqlite3/blob/master/scripts/build.bat) to quickly create and publish binaries.

 **6) You're done!**